 On a small project, one Project Management Process cycle covers the whole Project Life Cycle.
 So here naming of phases and process groups can coincide.

-2. Reduce require project management efforts.
+2. Reduce Require Project management Efforts

 Keep in mind that managing one large and complex project is harder than a series of small related projects.

-The total sum of all deliverable will produce the ultimate result.
+The total sum of all deliverables will produce the ultimate result.
 This way the project manager will manage a set of small projects.

 For example creating a design of a new aircraft, producing aircraft prototype, testing the prototype.

-It is also relevant to separate different type of mental activities like Requirement Collection (brainstorming, workshops, interviews, etc.) from Testing (stress testing, black-box testing, performance measurements, etc.)
+It’s also relevant to separate different type of mental activities like Requirement Collection (brainstorming, workshops, interviews, etc.) from Testing (stress testing, black-box testing, performance measurements, etc.)

 Deliverables of different phases may also require different executing and controlling processes.

 In the same example as above, monitoring and controlling processes will be completely different.

-Project Life Cycle is dependent on the industry, nature of a project, management, and controlling needs.
+A Project Life Cycle depends on the industry, nature of a project, management, and controlling needs.
 So naming and numbering of phases will differ in most cases.

 - Starting the project.
-In this phase, you research, investigate and define the goals of the project end result.
+In this phase, you research, investigate, and define the goals of the project end result.
 The specific examples are the Research Phase, Requirement Collection Phase, Feasibility Analysis phase.

 - Carrying out the project work.
 The phase where you execute the work to produce the project result of the required quality.
-Examples are Implementation Phase, Construction Phase, Development Phase, Testing Phase.
+Examples are the Implementation Phase, Construction Phase, Development Phase, Testing Phase.

 - Closing the project.
-In this phase, you need to hand out the final project result, service or product.
+In this phase, you need to hand out the final project result, service, or product.
 Examples are Release (to the market) Phase, Transfer Phase (e.g., to Maintenance and Operations), Close Out Phase.

 Please note that phases of a project overlap as well as following consequently.

-Though some projects might need expensive materials bought in advance or require aggressive hiring process.
+Though some projects might need expensive materials bought in advance or require an aggressive hiring process.
 Such projects will have a peak right after initiation.

 Here is another chart.
-It shows levels of uncertainty/risks and cost of changes in regards to project time.
+It shows levels of uncertainty/risks and the cost of changes in regards to project time.

 It explains the necessity of planning efforts aimed at reducing the level of uncertainty and planning responses to risks.

-In essence, it means that you must include rough estimates of time, costs and risks for work packages that are not yet clear.
-We will discuss it in details later.
+In essence, it means that you must include rough estimates of time, costs, and risks for work packages that are not yet clear.

 It’s a good strategy to describe them the impact of changes during whole the project lifetime.
 Never assume that stakeholders are aware of it by default.

 So, in general, you do not want changes to happen closer to the project end.
 They are costly, and you deplete most of your budget by that time.
 Be sure to get additional resources to implement such changes.
 Do not rely on remaining reserves.